 One of the purposes of CEAA, 2012 is to promote communication and cooperation with Aboriginal peoples, including First Nations, Inuit and Métis.
 To work toward this goal, the proponent will ensure that it engages with Aboriginal people and groups that may be affected by the project, or that have potential or established Aboriginal and Treaty rights and related interests in the project area, as early as possible in the project planning process.
-The proponent will make a reasonable effort to come to a mutually acceptable engagement approach.
-In addition,
+The proponent is strongly encouraged to work with Aboriginal groups in establishing an engagement approach.
+In addition, the Aboriginal persons involved will have access to relevant information that allows them to understand the proposed project and to determine its impacts on their rights and interests.
+The proponent will make reasonable efforts to integrate "traditional Aboriginal knowledge" that will contribute to the assessment of environmental impacts.

-In this document, "project" has the same meaning as "designated project" as defined in the CEAA, 2012.
+1 In this document, "project" has the same meaning as "designated project" as defined in the CEAA, 2012.